CS 05 — Beginning Programming in Python: A Six-Week Course

 Instructor(s): Michael McKenna

 No programming experience is necessary.
-WSP 160, CS 05, and CS 46 W will cover similar introductory content.
-As these courses will be taught by different instructors, their structure and format will vary slightly.
+Students must be familiar with computer basics.
+CS 05 and CS 46 W will cover similar introductory content.
+As these courses will be taught by different instructors, their structure and format will vary.

 Michael McKenna, Product Manager, KiwiCoMichael McKenna has co-founded and sold a smart-home company, and has worked as a spacecraft engineer and a robotic fleet technical lead.
 He has conducted research at Northwestern and Stanford on topics ranging from robotic surgery to net-zero-energy homes and autonomous vehicle user interactions.

 Textbooks for this course:

 There are no required textbooks; however, some fee-based online readings may be assigned.